ManticoreGamesInc/platform-documentation/src/api/key_bindings.md

 # Key Binding List

-Key bindings for the Player ``bindingPressed`` and ``bindingReleased`` events as well as an Ability ``actionBinding`` property are designated with strings.
-Players can remap all of the keys associated with this bindings individually, but their default values are listed below.
+Key bindings for the Player `bindingPressed` and `bindingReleased` events as well as an Ability `actionBinding` property are designated with strings.
+Players can remap all of the keys associated with these bindings individually, but their default values are listed below.

 | Key | Action Binding |
 | --- | ------- |